 The book that sparked the new way of thinking about love, The 5 Love Languages® by Dr. Gary Chapman, was written in 1995 and has become more popular recently.
-What exactly are they and what do they mean?
+But what exactly are the five love languages, and what do they mean?

-The five love languages describe the way we feel loved and appreciated.
-Depending on our individual personality types, we may feel loved differently than how our partners do.
-Understanding and decoding these different ways of showing love will help take the guesswork out of your partner’s expectations and needs.
+The five love languages describe the way we feel love and appreciation.
+Depending on your personality, you may feel love differently than how your partner does.
+Understanding and decoding these different ways of showing love will help take the guesswork out of your partner's expectations and needs.

 According to Dr. Chapman, there are five love languages: Words of Affirmation, Acts of Service, Receiving Gifts, Quality Time, and Physical Touch.
-These love languages are not only present in romantic relationships, and we even see them within our families, friendships, and leadership roles!
+These love languages are present in romantic relationships, and we even see them within our families, friendships, and leadership roles!

 In this post, we will be summarizing the five love languages and how you can include them in your daily interactions with your partner.
 To read everything, get the book here.

-This love language expresses love with words that build your partner up and make them feel appreciated.
-Verbal compliments don’t have to be complicated; the shortest and simplest praises can be the most effective.
+The Words of Affirmation love language expresses love with words that build your partner up and make them feel appreciated.
+Verbal compliments don't have to be complicated; the shortest and simplest praises can be the most effective.